 Each individual program establishes its own deferment policies.
 Students are accepted for a specific class.
 If a student is unable to matriculate for that class, some programs allow the student to defer one time.
-If the student is unable to matriculate at this deferred time, then the student can be placed at the bottom of the interview list.
-The new interview eligibility date is the date that the student or program director notifies Admissions, in writing, of the student's desire to be placed back on the list.
+If the student is unable to matriculate at this deferred time, then the student must re-apply.
 Other programs do not permit one time deferrals and require all students who are not able to enter their originally designated class to be placed at the bottom of the interview list.